What you’ll get

 The amount you can get depends on your eligibility.

 - £139.58 a week or 90 per cent of your average weekly earnings (whichever is less) for up to 39 weeks, or

 - £27 a week for up to 14 weeks

 You can claim Maternity Allowance once you’ve been pregnant for 26 weeks.
 Payments can start 11 weeks before your baby is due.

 All benefits, pensions and allowances are paid into an account, such as a bank account.

-- Maternity Allowance is paid every 2 or 4 weeks
+Maternity Allowance is paid every two or four weeks

 Effect on benefits or tax credits

 Maternity Allowance won’t affect you tax credits but it will affect how much you get for: